uroojzaidi709/dsa-problem-solutions/README.md

 Time Complexity: O(log n) - Both the pivot search and the subsequent binary search are logarithmic.

 Space Complexity: O(1) - The solution is in-place and doesn't use extra space.

+287. Find the Duplicate Number

+Problem Overview:
+This problem asks us to find the single repeated number in an array of n + 1 integers, where each integer is in the range [1, n].

+Solution Approach (Cyclic Sort):

+The solution uses the Cyclic Sort pattern to find the duplicate.
+The core idea is to place each number at its correct, corresponding index.
+For an array containing numbers from 1 to n, the number x belongs at index x-1.

+The algorithm iterates through the array, performing swaps to place each number in its correct position.
+The duplicate is found when we encounter a number nums[i] that is already in its correct location (nums[i] == nums[correct]), but it's not the correct number for the current index (nums[i] != i+1).
+This indicates that nums[i] is the duplicate value.

+Complexity:

+Time Complexity: O(n)
+The algorithm makes a single pass through the array.
+Although swaps are involved, each element is placed in its correct position at most once, resulting in a linear time complexity.

+Space Complexity: O(1)
+The solution performs an in-place sort, using no auxiliary data structures.

+Note on Constraints:
+It's important to note that this solution modifies the input array.
+While this approach is highly efficient, it does not adhere to the problem's strict constraint of solving it without modifying the array.
+An alternative solution that meets all constraints is Floyd's Tortoise and Hare (Cycle Detection).